 At the Port of Anacortes Event Center, 100 Commercial Avenue.
 There will be businesses busy during the festival, like Cortland Rope, so please don’t park in their employee spots.
 It’s tough enough that they have to work while we’re having fun!

 Is Bier on the Pier 21+ or all ages?

 21 years of age and up.
 No limit on that upper end, as we appreciate the wisdom of patrons who survived prohibition.
 Please be sure to bring your ID – we cannot allow anyone into the festival who does not have a valid ID.

 Can I bring my dog/cat/baby/pet/anything else other than a 21+ beer enthusiast?

 Service animals are allowed – everyone else needs to stay at home.

 Where can I purchase tickets?

-Please purchase them online at this link.
+Once they’re available, we will post the link!
 We do expect to get very close to selling out, especially for Saturday.
 Don’t make plans without purchasing your tickets first!